agam778/MS-365-Electron/README.md

 ### Arch/Manjaro Linux based distribution installation

-I currently have not uploaded the package to AUR but you can install it this way :-
+I currently have not uploaded the package to AUR (and maybe won't cause i don't have that much time, i'll try tho) but you can install it this way :-

 1) Go to the [Releases](https://github.com/agam778/Microsoft-Office-Electron/releases) page
 2) Scroll down and click the `.pkg.tar.zst` file to download it.